| |

 Memorial Monument is located on the island of Ishigaki, Japan.

-The memorial was dedicated on August 15, 2001 in honor of: Robert Tuggle Jr.,
+The memorial was dedicated on August 15, 2001 to honor three United States

 |